dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/systems/xaml-resources-how-to-use-system.md

 ### Dynamic fonts in XAML

 System font metrics can be used as either static or dynamic resources.
-Use a dynamic resource if you want the font metric to update automatically while the application runs; otherwise use a static resource.
+Use a dynamic resource if you want the font metric to update automatically while the application runs; otherwise, use a static resource.

 > [!NOTE]
-> Dynamic resources have the keyword _Key_ appended to the property name.
+> Dynamic resources have the keyword `Key` appended to the property name.

 The following example shows how to access and use system font dynamic resources to style or customize a text block: